You can audit 80% of your website's SEO health in 60 minutes using only free tools like Google Search Console and PageSpeed Insights

 There Is Your Checklist.
 Now Use It.

 There is your checklist.
-15 items.
-60 minutes for the DIY portion.
+20 items, 3 advanced strategies, and 60 minutes for the DIY portion.
 And now you know exactly which fixes to handle yourself and which ones justify bringing in help.

 The businesses that wait for a perfect, comprehensive audit before taking any action are still on page 3 six months later.
 The businesses that audit, prioritise, and start fixing the highest-impact items this week are the ones that show up on page 1 by the time their competitors finally get around to opening Search Console.